SadMadLad/basket.rb/Readme.md

 - Documentation of the code can be seen under `doc/Basket.html`.
 Assumptions are mentioned within the docs.
 - All the code is in `basket.rb`.
-- Unit test cases are written under `main` method.
+- Simple test cases are written under `main` method.
 You can add more list of items here for testing.